Kansas State vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Kansas State has put together a 23-11-1 ATS record so far this year.

-- A total of 19 out of the Wildcats' 35 games this season have hit the over.

-- Florida Atlantic has put together a 23-10-1 record against the spread this season.
+- Florida Atlantic has covered 23 times in 34 games with a spread this year.

 - In the Owls' 34 chances this season, the combined scoring has gone over the point total 16 times.